Irfan-MagnetismTech/bbts/Ticketing.md

 - Ticket List

-- $notificationReceivers should filter when teamMember is used in forward.

 - SWAL Toast just destroy the current toast when new thing is arrived rather than pushing element below each other.